kettlescott/TestUIAutomation/README.md

 # Efficiency

-1.I developed a in memory cache which is able to speedup UI tests. the idea is when a new page object is created , it will stores in a in-memory-cache. if a test wants a page object , instead of creating new one,  it will query cache first. if a certain page object is not found, a new page will be created
+1.I developed a in memory cache which is able to speedup UI tests. the idea is when a new page object is created , it will stores in a in-memory-cache. if a test wants a page object , instead of creating new one,  it will query cache first. if a certain page object is not found, a new page object will be created

 2.In memo cache and creating page object is using java reflection. for more details, please refer to
    \src\main\java\com\scott\web\base\page\PageVisitor.java